Adrick1210/Card-Shop-Proj/README.md

 ## Description

+### Updated
 I am creating a search through data base that uses YUGIOH card data.
 A user can look up any card and receive information back about a specific card.
-I want to print the card itself, as well as the year printed, and the set it was printed with.
+Originally I wanted to show a user the card with the year printed and a set it was first printed.
+However unable to access that data, I've changed the information to show the user being to show the user the market prices from different vendors, and sets with the rarity types.

 ## API